brycecaine/brycecaine/README.md

 # Hello!
 I'm Bryce Caine.
-As a profession, I develop web applications and data solutions at <a href="https://www.suu.edu" target="_blank">SUU</a>.
+As a profession, I develop web applications, integrations, and data solutions at <a href="https://www.suu.edu" target="_blank">SUU</a>.
 At home, I juggle life and work on side projects (self hosting, diy esp8266 devices, productivity, etc).

 - I use: